 Information on the computer matching service, availability of positions, your responsibilities when you apply and other information can be found on the DICAS site.
 A video overview of the changes in the application also is available.

 Program admission committees will review your application according to program standards.
 Most programs will make an initial determination of your candidacy based on a first look at your application.
 This may include evaluating your GPA, completeness of your application and appearance of your application.It is imperative that your complete application be received before the due-date.
 Applications that are submitted late or are incomplete maybe removed from the selection pool.

 To assist you in putting together the highest quality application possible, the DPD director is available for consultation.

 Registering as a Dietetics Student at Cornell

 Students intending to complete DPD requirements at Cornell are required to contact the DPD Director.
-Students will need to submit a Registering as a Pre-Dietetics Student form.
+Students will need to submit a Registering as a Pre-Dietetics Student form, which can be found in the DNS Roadmap.
 Registering as a Dietetics student allows the program to keep track of students working to complete DPD requirements.
-It allows the program to plan for student needs in dietetics and allows students to receive individual advisement and guidance on the path to becoming an RD.
+It allows the program to plan for student needs in dietetics and allows students to receive individual advisement and guidance on the path to becoming an R.D.
 There is a $75.00 fee to register as a dietetics student and complete the DPD requirements which is used to offset transcript evaluation, program supplies and accreditation fees.
 Students are required to pay this fee when submitting requests for transcript evaluation (after acceptance into the DPD).

 Didactic Program in Dietetics (DPD) Application and Admission